Julia Child loved quiches, and gives us this perfect recipe for a simple and delightful quiche

 About this recipe

 Julia also mentions that this recipe can be easily turned into hors-d'oeuvres, by cooking this quiche in muffin pans, this will turn into mini-quiches, ideal for a party

-After she moved back to the United States, Julia Child wrote her book "Mastering the Art of French Cooking", a masterpiece that is still a best seller that you still can find nowadays in all bookstores in the states.
+When she moved back to the United States, Julia Child published her book "Mastering the Art of French Cooking, Vol.1", a masterpiece that is still a best seller that you still can find nowadays in all bookstores in the states.
 What an impressive undertaking !

 After writing her book, Julia appeared on American television in a series called "The French Chef"

 I learned about Julia Child quite late : While living in Pasadena, I followed a couple classes at the Cordon Bleu in Pasadena, and the teachers mentioned Julia and her book (see HERE).
 Call it a Coincidence: Julia lived in Pasadena and studied at the Cordon Bleu (but the one in Paris)

 I learned about Julia Child quite late : While I was studying classes at the Cordon Bleu in Pasadena, my teachers mentioned Julia and her book.
 Coincidence: Julia lived in Pasadena and studied at the Cordon Bleu (but that in Paris).
 Here's a photo of my mug with that house: